cozy/cozy-guidelines/templates/README.tpl.md

 ### Resources

 All documentation is located in the `/docs` app directory.
-It provides an exhaustive documentation about worflows (installation, development, pull-requests…), architecture, code consistency, data structures, dependencies, and more.
+It provides an exhaustive documentation about workflows (installation, development, pull-requests…), architecture, code consistency, data structures, dependencies, and more.

 Feel free to read it and fix / update it if needed, all comments and feedback to improve it are welcome!

 ### Open a Pull-Request

 If you want to work on <APP_NAME> and submit code modifications, feel free to open pull-requests!
-Our basic worflow is:
+Our basic workflow is:

 - PR point to the `development` branch
 - You need to cover your code and feature by tests
 - You may add documentation in the `/docs` directory to explain your choices if needed
+- We recommend to use [task lists][checkbox] to explain steps / features in your PR
 - you do _not_ need to build app to submit a PR
 - you should update the Transifex source locale file if you modify it for your feature needs (see Localization section below)